 - Complete the information requested on the cover page of the application form.
 Identify the semester and year that you will complete the practicum.

 - Read and sign the Hepatitis B Policy page of application form.

 - Read and sign the Verification of Policies page of application form.
 Be certain to read the ‘Essential Functions’ in the Policy Manual.

 Contact any Clinical Science faculty if you have questions regarding the application process.

 Departmental & Clinical Policies and Procedures

 Students applying to programs and practicum experiences offered by the School of Clinical Sciences should view and complete the necessary forms by clicking on the application link.

-Please complete the form and submit to the School of Clinical Sciences Secretary, West Science Room 3515, and she will initial and date.
+Please complete the form and submit to the School of Clinical Sciences, West Science Room 3515, and we will initial and date.
 The first page and the Verification of Policies page should be submitted by the deadline date.
 The other forms can be submitted as soon after as possible.